HyperspaceAlmanac/group-capstone/README.md

 During presentation photos uploaded by customer did not get displayed correctly.

 This is due to browser using cached image.
 AfterPresentation branch made changes to force browser to always grab new images.
+This has now been merged into main.

-Will probably keep on making notes about changes since presentation here.
+Will probably keep on making notes about functionality changes since presentation here.